7 Signs You Need to Visit an Atlanta Eye Doctor

 Blinding headlights and trouble reading road signs are glaring signs of vision issues.
 Many are quick to dismiss their trouble with night driving.
 They place their issues on “high beams”.
 Fractaling headlights aren’t normal.

-Correctly treating vision problems will improve night driving safety.
+The correct treatment of vision problems will improve night driving safety.
 Lights remain bright but won’t starburst as harsh.
-Signs and lane guides are visible from a great distance.
+Signs and lane guides will be visible from a great distance.

 3. Floaters and Flashes

 Floaters are small pieces of collagen creating a shadow in your vision.
 These are quite common.
 Dust and dirt may also be the reason for seeing these anomalies.

 The problem arises when floaters become frequent.
 These floaters are a breakdown of the vitreous.
 A sudden flood of floaters accompanied by light flashes indicate an eye care emergency.

 The vitreous is detaching from the retina — leading to blindness.